Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Connected peers & P2P peers

-*celestia_p2p_peers*
+*cometbft_p2p_peers*

-Number of nodes connected as peers in Celestia's peer-to-peer (P2P) network system.
+Number of nodes connected as peers in Dymension's peer-to-peer (P2P) network system.
 Peers in a P2P network are nodes that communicate directly with each other to share information and maintain network integrity.
 This metric provides information about the health and activity of the network, as a higher number of peers can indicate a more robust and distributed network.

 Value: numeric value indicating the nodes connected as peers